 Interested in learning more?
 Click on the AIR Program Application below to download the application materials for the 2018-2020 Program Cycle!

 AIR Program Application

-The Herbert H. & Grace A. Dow Foundation, The Harry A. & Margaret D. Towsley Foundation, Chase, Artplace, Keller Foundation, Nestle Gerber, and David & Carol Van Andel Family Foundation.
+The Herbert H. & Grace A. Dow Foundation, The Harry A. & Margaret D. Towsley Foundation, Chase, Artsplace, Keller Foundation, Nestle Gerber, Beausse & Porter Family Foundation, Jeffrey & Michelle Kinzbach, and David & Carol Van Andel Family Foundation.